chmln/asciimath-rs/README.md

 ## Future

-The items below will be considered after ABI stabilization:
+The items below will be considered after stabilization:

 - Non-mathematical expressions, like strings
 - More operators (e.g. ternary ? : )